admibrill/lingmo-wiki/docs/en/wiki/installation-guide.md

 ![Choose language](../assets/installation-guide/4.webp)

-> You can preview LingmoOS without making any changes to your PC.
+> You can preview Lingmo OS without making any changes to your PC.
 You can return to the installer menu at any time by clicking the Install Lingmo shortcut on the desktop.

 To proceed, click `Next`.